pds-data-dictionaries/ldd-nh/src/Notes_for_Developers.md

   as another class for the same or a different instrument, then add it to the user documentation following the model of the existing class.
 * If you have modified a class that is already documented, update the documentation.
-* If you have added a new permissible value to a list for which the existing value are all documented, add the new value information to the documentation.
+* If you have added a new permissible value to a list for which the existing values are all listed in the documentation, add the new value information.

 Some additional places to check for needed updates: